-Works and incidents, such as the above, may mean that the information about the harbours (text and harbour plans) in the Greenland Harbour Pilot is not correct or complete for a period of time.
+Works and incidents, such as the above, may mean that the information about the harbours (text and harbour plans) in the Greenlandic Harbour Pilot is not correct or complete for a period of time.

 The information in the preliminary and temporary notices could also affect navigation planning and the navigation of the harbour.

-The Greenland Harbour Pilot's editorial team will often, but not always, arrange for information of this nature to be reproduced in the text for the relevant harbour under the specially highlighted section Notice.
+The Greenlandic Harbour Pilot's editorial team will often, but not always, arrange for information of this nature to be reproduced in the text for the relevant harbour under the specially highlighted section Notice.
 It is therefore recommended that the information in the section Notice is read before using the other information and the harbour plan/sketch.